 Categories

-Base Rate Drops to 4.5%: The Impact on Businesses
+Base Rate Held at 4.00%: The Impact on Businesses [September 2025]

-The Bank of England has reduced the base rate to 4.5%, lowering the cost of borrowing and offering potential relief to businesses across the UK.
-This decision comes as policymakers aim to balance inflation control with economic growth amid ongoing uncertainty in global markets.
+The Bank of England reduced the base rate to 4.00% in August, lowering the cost of borrowing and offering potential relief to businesses across the UK.
+This decision came as policymakers aimed to balance inflation control with economic growth amid ongoing uncertainty in global markets.
+In September, the rate held steady.

 The extent of the benefits will depend on how much lenders adjust their own rates.
-In the face of Trump's impending tariffs, there are worries that it will trigger a trade war, which would have a knock-on impact on the UK.
+In the face of Trump's recent tariffs, there are worries that it will trigger a trade war, which would have a knock-on impact on the UK.
 Some experts predict that a trade war could suppress UK GDP by as much as 5%.

 How Does the Bank of England Impact Business Loan Interest Rates?